TOURNAMENT RULES FOR

 12.1 High standards of etiquette are expected of the players.

-(b) It is stricly forbidden to bring mobile phones or other electronical means of communication, not authorised by the arbiter, into the playing venue.
+on another chessboard. (b) It is stricly forbidden to bring mobile phones or other electronical means of communication, not authorised by the arbiter, into the playing venue.
 If a player's mobile phone rings in the playing venue during play, that player shall lose the game.
-The score of the opponent shall be determined by the arbiter.
+The score of the opponent shall be determined by the arbiter. (c) The scoresheet shall be used only for recording the moves, the times of the clocks, the offer of a draw, and matters relating to a claim and other relevant data. |

 12.3 No analysis is permitted in the playing room when play is in progress, whether by players or spectators.
 Players who have finished their games shall be considered to be spectators.